Choosing a Chicken

 Choosing The Right chicken

 How to choose a chicken is a question that many people ask us.
 This is a huge topic.
-There are many many different breeds of chicken, and within those breeds there are many colour variations.
+There are many many different breeds of chicken – over 300 in face, and within those breeds there are many colour variations.
 For example: the Sussex chicken, comes in white, coronation, red, speckled, light, buff and silver.
 Beauty is in the eye of the beholder because not all hens are brown.
 It is nice to get a variety of hens for your garden flock, either to be able to tell them apart or just for interest.
 Garden hens don’t need to be kept in flocks of the same type or colour.
 Chickens are not focussed on colour or breed differences.
 Their society is much more complex than that but at the same time, refreshingly simple.

 Our advice is always this:- choose your chicken based on what you like the look of.
 Almost all chickens will lay eggs, some more than others.
 Egg numbers depends on the breeding, age, health status and the time of year.
 Show chickens tend to lay less because they have been selected for breeding based on beauty, not egg numbers.